-Prior to beginning his post-graduate studies, Peter worked for eight and a half years in the education field, including nearly four years as an instructor and student counselor in an adult, English language school, two years as an Education volunteer with the United States Peace Corps in Thailand, and two years as a preschool teacher.
+Prior to beginning his post-graduate studies, Peter worked for eight and a half years in the education field including, four years as an instructor and student counselor in an adult, English language school; two years as an Education volunteer with the United States Peace Corps in Thailand; and two years as a preschool teacher.
 In addition to his work in education, he also served as an HIV/AIDS resource volunteer with the Peace Corps.
 He brings this passion and experience to his work at the Evaluation Center.

 He received a Master of Public Administration with a concentration in Nonprofit Management from the School of Public Affairs at the University of Colorado – Denver and holds a B.A. in Humanities from the University of Colorado – Boulder.

 He has a keen interest in international travel and work, having been to over 15 countries outside the U.S. The next country on his list is to revisit Thailand after many years away.
-He also loves all the great outdoor Colorado activities, including snowboarding and backpacking.
+He also loves all the outdoor Colorado activities, including snowboarding, backpacking, and trail running.

 Erica Clarke, M.A.

 Erica Clarke is an Evaluation Specialist at The Evaluation Center with more than ten years of experience in evaluating hospital and health center based interventions and programs, community-based coalitions and statewide public health initiatives.
 She is passionate about employing a participatory approach to evaluation and values engaging stakeholders early in evaluation planning to encourage utilization of evaluation results for decision-making and program improvement.

 Prior to joining The Evaluation Center in 2015, she worked for nine years evaluating hospital and health center based interventions and programs at the Center for Community Health Improvement at Massachusetts General Hospital in Boston.
 There she also gained experience working with community-based coalitions doing prevention work in the areas of underage drinking, opioid misuse and overdose and obesity.
 She has worked with a wide variety of stakeholders across multiple health issues.

 Erica earned her Master’s Degree in Psychology in at Brandeis University in Waltham, Massachusetts and received her Bachelor’s Degree in Psychology from the University of Colorado, Boulder.